Nondegeneracy and integral count of frozen planet orbits in helium: Introduction

 The proof that $\chi(\nabla\BB_{av})\equiv 1$ mod $2$ in~\cite[Theorem D.1]{cieliebak-frauenfelder-volkov} was based on a further deformation of $\nabla\BB_{av}$ through Fredholm maps which are not gradients of functionals.
 Our first result in the present paper improves this to (see Corollary~\ref{cor:uniqueness-mean})

-\textbf{Theorem\,A: } {\it The unique normalized simple symmetric frozen planet orbit for the mean intersection functional $\BB_{av}$ is nondegenerate of Morse index $0$.}
+\textbf{Theorem\,A: } {\it For each negative energy there exists a unique normalized simple symmetric frozen planet orbit for the mean intersection functional $\BB_{av}$.
+It is nondegenerate and of Morse index $0$.}

 To prove this, we introduce a family of functionals $\FF_r$, $r\in[0,\infty)$, such that for $\rho=(\sqrt{2}-1)^2$ the critical points of $\FF_\rho$ and their Hessians agree with those of $\BB_{av}$, see Section~\ref{ss:modkeylemmas}.
-On the other hand, $\FF_0$ describes the {\em free fall} of an electron into the helium kernel (again undergoing consecutive collisions which are regularized), which is easily seen to possess a unique simple periodic orbit that is nondegenerate of Morse index $0$.
+On the other hand, $\FF_0$ describes the {\em free fall} of an electron into the helium nucleus (again undergoing consecutive collisions which are regularized), which is easily seen to possess a unique simple periodic orbit that is nondegenerate of Morse index $0$.
+This can be seen by looking at its Fourier expansion, see~\cite[Lemma~3.6]{frauenfelder-weber}.
 Thus Theorem A (as well as the uniqueness of the frozen planet orbit for $\BB_{av}$) will be a consequence of the following result (see Theorem~\ref{nondeg}):

 \textbf{Theorem\,B: } {\it For every $r \in [0,\infty)$, each critical point of $\mathcal{F}_r$ is nondegenerate.}